 The word chaos comes to mind.
 The only thing in America that's even slightly similar is in New Orleans, where it's called Mardi Gras.

-We'd been in Bocas del Toro for Carnaval the year before, so in 2013 we asked our Panamanian friends where we should celebrate it.
-Some of the biggest parties are in the interior (center of the country) we had read, and we had no clue where to go.
+We'd already been in Bocas del Toro for Carnaval, so the following year we asked our Panamanian friends where we should celebrate it.
+We had read that some of the biggest parties are in the interior (a.k.a. center of the country), and we had no clue where to go.

-Not being heavy drinkers, we decided to go early while the crowds were thinner and more self-controlled.
+We're not heavy drinkers, so we decided to go early while the crowds were thinner and more self-controlled.
 We could leave when we decided we'd seen enough.

 Every year in Panama City the police set up traffic blockades along Avenida Balboa, the large, 4-lane road that runs along the waterfront, and set up a tall perimeter fence around the festival area.
 As with most places these days, there are security lines with pat down (male and female) to ensure no one is carrying weapons.

-Tip: Get there early; the lines get reeeeeally long by late afternoon.
+TIP: Get there early.
+The security lines get REALLY long by late afternoon.

-We arrived in mid-afternoon and though the schedule said it should be in full swing, things were just getting started.
+We arrived in mid-afternoon, and although the schedule said it should be in full swing, things were just getting started.
 That's typical of Panama.
-Still, there was an air of anticipation and excitement among the participants who were already there.
+Still, we could feel an air of anticipation and excitement among the participants who were already there.

 We were ready to leave after a few hours and left as the sun was setting.

-Tip: If you are there on Carnival's final night, you will be treated to a very nice fireworks display after dark.
+Tip: If you are there the first night of Carnival, you will be treated to a very nice fireworks display after dark.
 To avoid the press of people at the end, leave early and find a bar, hotel or restaurant that offers a nice view of the water.
 You'll be able to sit and enjoy the fireworks in relative peace and quiet.
 Check the schedule first to ensure you're not missing anything else, though!

 One thing about Latinos, they like their music.
 Where there's music—and in Latin America that means practically everywhere—there will be dancing.